nikhilsaharan33/A-search-visualizer/README.md

 A simple visualizer for A* path finding algorithm using python Pygame.
 We can move in UP, DOWN, LEFT and RIGHT directions from a cell in the grid.
 # Instructions
 * Run the AstarVisualizer.py file.
 * Mark the start and end points on the grid thus showing up.
+Use LEFT-CLICK for that.
-* Mark the obstacles on the gird
+* Mark the obstacles on the gird.
+Use LEFT-CLICK for that.
 * Press SPACE to run the path finder.
+* You can reset a cell on the grid by RIGHT-CLICK.
-Press C to erase and set up again.
+* You can Press C to erase everything and set up the grid again.